Portrait of Simon Fuchs

 Simon Fuchs, Research Economist

-I am currently visiting as a lecturer at Dartmouth College and a research economist at the Atlanta Fed.
-You can find my CV here.
+I am a research economist at the Atlanta Fed.
+View my CV (PDF).
 I received my PhD from Toulouse School of Economics in 2018.
 I focus on the macroeconomic effects of the spatial distribution of economic activity.
 I work on topics in spatial, international, transportation and urban economics.
-I am one of the co-organizers of the Atlanta International Economics Workshop and an affiliate of the CESIfo research network.
+I am one of the co-organizers of the Atlanta International Economics Workshop and an affiliate of the CESifo research network.

 Working Papers